Melinda O. Fee

-Melinda O. Fee (born Melinda Evelyn Fee; October 7, 1942 – March 24, 2020) was an American actress who starred in films and on television.
+Melinda O. Fee (October 7, 1942 – March 24, 2020) was an American actress who starred in films and on television.

 Early life

 Her mother was actress Astrid Allwyn, and her father was Charles Fee, an insurance executive.
 Fee graduated with honors with a BA in drama from the University of Southern California, after which she studied for a year at the University of Uppsala in Sweden.